Tim Haggard of My Bookkeeping Online gives his top 12 tips for start-ups looking to attract investment

 - Look at things from the investor's point of view.
 Anticipate what they are likely to think about certain scenarios and make sure their likely questions will not expose flaws in your thinking.
 If they do, heed their warnings and revise your thinking.

 - Value your business sensibly.
-Credible investors will be quickly be put off if you value your fledgling business too highly, especially as there are no guarantees things will pan out as you hope.
-At the same time, don’t give away too much in the rush to secure funds.
+Credible investors will quickly be put off if you value your fledgling business too highly, especially as there are no guarantees things will pan out as you hope.
+At the same time, don't give away too much in the rush to secure funds.
 Crunch the numbers and keep your figures realistic.

 - Make sure your plans enable investors to make money.
 This will be their overwhelming motivation.
 They are likely to want to see a healthy return on their investment within three years.
 You need to show how this can happen.

 - Spend enough time on your financial forecasts.
 Obviously, these will be set out in your business plan.
 Otherwise, they should be set out professionally in a spreadsheet such as Excel.
-A very least, you will need a profit and loss account, balance sheet and cash flow statement.
+At the very least, you will need a profit and loss account, balance sheet and cash flow statement.
 If you are seeking a modest amount of money, you might get away with just a cash flow statement.
 Do a month-by-month forecast for at least the first year.
 It enables you to factor in any seasonality.
 Also include detailed annual forecasts for years two and three.

 - Always ask for enough money.
 Investors will want to know you won't be back asking for more cash in a few months' time.
 You must be able to show you have assessed your finances and circumstances properly by accurately working out your investment needs.